-Ustekinumab is a IgG1 monoclonal antibody that binds to the p40 subunit shared by the pro-inflammatory interleukins 12 and 23^{76} .
-In CD, induction should be given IV using a weight-based regimen of approximately 6 mg/kg^{76,77}.
-One systematic review and meta-analysis pooled the results from RCTs in which ustekinumab was compared to placebo for induction of remission in patients with moderate-to-severe active luminal CD78[Supplementary Material, SoF Table 11].
-Four trials^{77,79-81} involving 1947 patients treated with different ustekinumab intravenous doses or equivalent placebo reported induction of clinical response and induction of clinical remission at week 6.
-Data were extracted and a metaanalysis was performed, yielding a RR of obtaining clinical response of 1.56 [95% CI: 1.38-1.77] versus placebo [Supplementary Figure 13].
+Ustekinumab is an IgG1 monoclonal antibody that binds to the p40 subunit shared by the pro-inflammatory interleukins 12 and 23.75 In CD, induction should be given IV using a weight-based regimen of approximately 6 mg/kg.75,76 One systematic review and metaanalysis pooled the results from RCTs in which ustekinumab was compared with placebo for induction of remission in patients with moderate-to-severe active luminal CD77[Supplementary Material, SoF Table 11, available as Supplementary data at ECCO-JCC online].
+Four trials76,78-80 involving 1947 patients treated with different ustekinumab intravenous doses or equivalent placebo reported induction of clinical response and induction of clinical remission at Week 6.
+Data were extracted and a meta-analysis was performed, yielding an RR of obtaining clinical response of 1.56 [95% CI: 1.38-1.77] versus placebo [Supplementary Figure 13, available as Supplementary data at ECCO-JCC online].
 The quality of evidence was high.
-The RR of obtaining clinical remission was 1.76 [95% CI: 1.40-2.22] [Supplementary Figure 14].
+The RR of obtaining clinical remission was 1.76 [95% CI: 1.40-2.22] [Supplementary Figure 14, available as Supplementary data at ECCO-JCC online].
 The quality of evidence was high.
-An endoscopic substudy involving 252 CD patients revealed that 47.7% of patients receiving ustekinumab achieved endoscopic improvement at 8 weeks as compared with 29.9% of those receiving placebo [RR: 1.60; 95% CI: 1.13-2.26].
+An endoscopic substudy involving 252 CD patients revealed that 47.7% of patients receiving ustekinumab achieved endoscopic improvement at 8 weeks as compared with 29.9% of those receiving placebo [RR:

+1.60; 95% CI: 1.13-2.26].
 The quality of evidence was moderate.
-Four trials^{77,79-81} reported on AEs [2024 patients] or serious AEs [1947 patients] after induction.
-The pooled RR of any AEs was not significantly different between ustekinumab and placebo [62.0% vs. 63.9%; RR: 0.96; 95% CI: 0.90-1.03] [Supplementary Figure 15].
-Similarly, the pooled RR of any serious AEs was not significantly different between ustekinumab and placebo [5.2% vs. 6.4%; RR: 0.79; 95% CI: 0.54-1.15] [Supplementary Figure 16]; the quality of evidence was high.
-The rate of antibody drug formation seems to be low [under 5%]82.
+Four trials76,78-80 reported on AEs [2024 patients] or serious AEs [1947 patients] after induction.
+The pooled RR of any AEs was not significantly different between ustekinumab and placebo [62.0% vs 63.9%; RR: 0.96; 95% CI: 0.90-1.03] [Supplementary Figure 15, available as Supplementary data at ECCO-JCC online].
+Similarly, the pooled RR of any serious AEs was not significantly different between ustekinumab and placebo [5.2% vs 6.4%; RR: 0.79; 95% CI: 0.54-1.15] [Supplementary Figure 16, available as Supplementary data at ECCO-JCC online]; the quality of evidence was high.
+The rate of antibody drug formation seems to be low [under 5%].

-We recommend vedolizumab for induction of response and remission in patients with moderate-to-severe Crohn's disease with inadequate response to conventional therapy and/or to anti-TNF therapy. (strong recommendation, moderate-quality evidence).
+We recommend vedolizumab for induction of response and remission in patients with moderate-to-severe Crohn's disease with inadequate response to conventional therapy and/or to anti-TNF therapy [strong recommendation, moderate-quality evidence].